mkorangestripe/linux/linux-notes/runlevel-bootloader-console.md

 # runs everything but scripts in /etc/rc1.d ???

-# /etc/inittab on RHEL 6
+# Standard runlevels on RHEL 6
+# /etc/inittab
 0 - halt (Do NOT set initdefault to this)
 1 - Single user mode
 2 - Multiuser, without NFS (The same as 3, if you do not have networking)